Python Requests in 2025: A Practical Guide with Proxies

 print(f"Product 9999 Status: {response_not_found.status_code}") # Expected: 404

-• 2xx (e.g., 200 OK, 201 Created): Success
+• 2xx (200 OK, 201 Created): success.

-• 3xx (e.g., 301 Moved Permanently, 302 Found): Redirection
+• 3xx (301 Moved Permanently, 302 Found): redirection.

-• 4xx (e.g., 404 Not Found, 403 Forbidden, 401 Unauthorized): Client Errors (you did something wrong)
+• 4xx (404 Not Found, 403 Forbidden, 401 Unauthorized): client errors, meaning something about your request was off.

-• 5xx (e.g., 500 Internal Server Error, 503 Service Unavailable): Server Errors (the server had a problem)
+• 5xx (500 Internal Server Error, 503 Service Unavailable): server errors, meaning the target had a problem.

-• requests.get(url, ...): Retrieve data.
+• requests.get(url, ...): retrieve data.

-• requests.post(url, data=..., json=...): Submit data to be processed (e.g., create a new resource).
+• requests.post(url, data=..., json=...): submit data, often to create a resource.

-• requests.put(url, data=..., json=...): Update an existing resource completely.
+• requests.put(url, data=..., json=...): replace an existing resource in full.

-• requests.patch(url, data=..., json=...): Partially update an existing resource.
+• requests.patch(url, data=..., json=...): update part of a resource.

-• requests.delete(url, ...): Delete a resource.
+• requests.delete(url, ...): remove a resource.

 import requests